Last updated on the 30/07/2020 at 13:42

 What will my school be like when I go back?

-There will be some changes to schools when you do go back and these changes will vary from school to school but this is to ensure you, your friends, other students and school staff are all safe.
-Your school will be able to tell you the plan once it's been put it in place and will let you know more information as soon as they are able.
+There will be some changes at school when you go back and these changes will vary from school to school.
+These changes are to help make sure that you, your friends, other students and school staff are all safe.
+Your school will be able to tell you the plan once it's been put it in place and they will let you know more information as soon as they can.

 Primary schools will re-open with no physical distancing in place, while secondary schools are likely to encourage this where possible.
 Adults within your school will have to practice physical distancing around each other and around pupils.
 Some things that you can expect when you go back are:

 - Hand washing and/or sanitising for everyone arriving at the school and throughout the day